10… 9… 8… 7… let weed and bubbles carry you away on NYE.

 How to go about pairing bud with your bubbly?
-As with any wine pairing, you’ll want to be aware of how the cannabis’s tasting notes will complement those of your sparkling wine.
-You’ll also want to take into account the effects of the strain you choose — steer clear of anything that might cause you to nod off before midnight!
+As with any wine pairing, you’ll want to know how the cannabis’s tasting notes will complement those of your sparkling wine.
+You’ll also want to consider the effects of the strain you choose — steer clear of anything that might cause you to nod off before midnight!

 While everyone’s preferences will vary slightly, read on for four pairing ideas to end the year on a high note.